Working with Binary Logs¶

 xtrabackup_binlog_info file to start replication.

-A more detailed procedure is found in How to setup a slave for replication in 6 simple steps with Percona XtraBackup.
+A more detailed procedure is found in How to setup a replica for replication in 6 simple steps with Percona XtraBackup.